Particular/docs.particular.net/nservicebus/sagas/saga-not-found.md

 It's not always obvious when saga state does or does not exist.
 Most often the cause is due to race conditions.

+> [!NOTE]
-Note: Plan for delivery of messages in a different order than they were sent, and for messages to be processed more than once.
+> Plan for delivery of messages in a different order than they were sent, and for messages to be processed more than once.
 These situations can occur regularly in a distributed system.

 ### Out-of-order message processing